j-rausch/DMDB_public/exercise_03_inclass/step1.md

 docker).
 Once the installation completes, we have two ways to connect to the server.
 The first is the official client:

+Please note that we automatically execute the installations in this tutorial.

 `psql.sh -U postgres`{{execute}}

 Let's just confirm that we are indeed connected: